ryanjosephking/meshlint/README.md

 then click `Select Lint`.
 The checker will stop on the first found bit of lint, and throw you into Edit Mode so you can see it.

+And finally, it now has a `Deselect all Lint-free Objects` button.
+This is a process improvement for the "whole scene" checks, allowing you to see a better overview.

 Getting
 -------